tananobo/2022_hash_code/README.md

 ```
 ### strategy

-Anyway, I want to get plus score by coding (not manually).
-This is minimum function at start point.
+Anyway, I wanted to get plus score by coding (not manually).
+This is minimum function as a start point.

 1. create Contributor and Project class in input_reader.py
 2. list of Projects are __randomly shuffled__